adaa-polsl/RuleKit/README.md

-# RuleKit
+# RuleKit 2
 [![GitHub downloads](https://img.shields.io/github/downloads/adaa-polsl/RuleKit/total.svg?style=flag&label=GitHub%20downloads)](https://github.com/adaa-polsl/RuleKit/releases)
 [![GitHub Actions CI](../../actions/workflows/main.yml/badge.svg)](../../actions/workflows/main.yml)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPLv3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0.en.html)

 Rule-based models are often used for data analysis as they combine interpretability with predictive power.
-We present RuleKit, a versatile tool for rule learning.
+We present RuleKit 2, a versatile tool for rule learning.
 Based on a sequential covering induction algorithm, it is suitable for classification, regression, and survival problems.
 The presence of user-guided induction mode facilitates verifying hypotheses concerning data dependencies which are expected or of interest.
 The powerful and flexible experimental environment allows straightforward investigation of different induction schemes.
-The analysis can be performed in batch mode, through RapidMiner plugin, as well as R package and [Python](https://github.com/adaa-polsl/RuleKit-python) packages.
+Unlike the first revision, RuleKit 2 does not depend on RapidMiner.
+The analysis can be performed in batch mode and through [Python](https://github.com/adaa-polsl/RuleKit-python) package.
 A documented Java API is also provided for convenience.
+Running RuleKit as a RapidMiner plugin and R package is no longer supported in version 2.

 RuleKit provides latest versions of our algorithms (some of them were initially published as independent packages and integrated later):
 * [LR-Rules](https://github.com/adaa-polsl/LR-Rules) ([Wróbel et al, 2017](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-017-1693-x)) - survival rules induction,